 If we consider the rest of the top 25 biggest film franchises then we can include Jurassic Park, X-Men, Mission: Impossible, Indiana Jones, Star Trek and the Terminator series to the list of those mega-franchises that have received DOD and/or other major government assistance in reaching such heights.
 Given that some franchises are counted multiple times (e.g. Iron Man, The Avengers and the Marvel Cinematic Universe are all separate entries in the top 25) a total of 14 of the top 25 film series have had documented government support on at least one movie.

-You can download the DOD database of supported films here, the US Air Force list of assisted films here, the US Army Entertainment Liaison Office reports 2010-2015 here, the USMC Entertainment Liaison Office reports 2008-2015 here, the FCO emails on Spectre here (all PDF) and the Sony Spectre documents on the Mexico deal here (ZIP).
+You can download the DOD database of supported films here, the US Air Force list of assisted films here, the US Army Entertainment Liaison Office reports 2010-2015 here, the USMC Entertainment Liaison Office reports 2008-2015 here, the FCO emails on Spectre here (all PDF) and the Sony Spectre documents on the Mexico deal here (RAR).

 Subscribe to Spy Culture